Object Versioning and Concurrency Control

 gsutil mv gs://bucket/object#1360101007329000 gs://bucket/object

-If you remove the live version of an object in a versioning-enabled bucket, an archived version will be preserved:
+If you remove the live version of an object in a versioning-enabled bucket, a noncurrent version will be preserved:

 gsutil rm gs://bucket/object